nandanugg/DeveloperHandbook/git.md

 > will also have a branch called master too, and so on
 - `git push <remote name> <current checkouted branch>` push all commits from our current checkouted branch to repository
   - `-u` set upstream, means if we want to push again next time, we don't need to type `git push <remote name> <current checkouted branch>` again
-- `git push` push current checkouted branch to remote, only can be run if we already use `git push -u ...`
+- `git push` push current checkouted branch to remote, only can be run if we already use `git push -u ...` in current checkouted branch
+- `git push origin --delete <branch name>` delete a branch in remote

-Pulling
+### Pulling
 > Pulling means we load the pushes in the repository branch into our local
 > project by updating the code
 >